amlanacharya/Agent/module1/lessons/lesson1.md

 - Respond to queries about task status
 - Provide daily summaries of pending tasks

+In this lesson, we've made progress on our Personal Task Manager by:
+- Implementing the core Sense-Think-Act loop
+- Creating a basic agent architecture
+- Establishing the foundation for processing user commands

+In the next lesson, we'll continue by:
+- Adding more sophisticated prompt engineering
+- Implementing structured state management
+- Enhancing the agent's response capabilities

 Start thinking about how you would implement these features using the sense-think-act loop!

+---

+> 💡 **Note on LLM Integration**: This lesson uses simulated agent responses for demonstration purposes.
+In a real implementation, the thinking phase would typically leverage a Large Language Model to generate more sophisticated responses based on the input.

 ---